-- Start the postgresql service In Windows Command Prompt or PowerShell execute the following command: net start postgresql-x64-9.5 - 2.
-Restart tomcat service (to register the application on the database) - Double click on Apache Tomcat Properties in system tray.
-In General tab, click St op to stop tomcat service. - 2.
+- 1. Start the postgresql service In Windows Command Prompt or PowerShell execute the following command: net start postgresql-x64-9.5 - 2.
+Restart tomcat service (to register the application on the database) - a.
+Double click on Apache Tomcat Properties in system tray.
+In General tab, click Stop to stop tomcat service. - b.
 Click Start to start tomcat service.